 Once a contract is determined to be within the scope of ASC 606 at contract inception, we review the contract to determine which performance obligations we must deliver, and which performance obligations are distinct.
 We recognize as revenue the amount of the transaction price that is allocated to each performance obligation when that performance obligation is satisfied or as it is satisfied.
 We typically satisfy our performance obligations via delivery of dietary supplements to the customer.
 Payments are due upon receipt for commercial transactions, or a prepayment is collected for online retail sales.
-Our revenue during the years ended December 31, 2021 and 2020 was comprised of sales of dietary supplements and royalties.
+Our revenue during the years ended December 31, 2022 and 2021 was comprised of sales of dietary supplements and royalties from sales of dietary supplements.